noname0310/babylon-mmd/docs/docs/1-deep-usage/8-postprocesses/index.md

 Apply post processing to improve the quality of the output.

-Since it is not a function of babylon-mmd, I will not explain the setting in detail.
+Since it is not a feature of babylon-mmd, I will not explain the setting in detail.

 ## Use Default Rendering Pipeline